degeri/DownloadHawk/Readme.md

 Tested working only on Linux.

-In order to support PyVirtualDisplay (Needed for a VPS without a display) you need to install xvfb
+To support PyVirtualDisplay (Needed for a VPS without a display), you need to install xvfb

 ```
 sudo apt-get install xvfb